 Ask questions like whether they will upgrade your property’s electric panel if needed.
 You can also check if the company is familiar with getting local permits for the installation and if they will do it for you.

 However, do not let cost be the only factor for choosing an installer for your home.
 If something sounds inexpensive and too good to be true, it probably is.
 Installers offering significantly cheaper options might be using low-quality products that will turn out to be costlier in the long run.
-You can also use online tools to compare solar installers.
 Try to compare the bids based on similar metrics to make the decision easier for yourself.

 Finding out as much as you can about your shortlisted solar installers can help you make the right choice.
-Do not be afraid to ask all the questions you have, and follow these tips to make a well-informed decision before you sign on that dotted line.
+Do not be afraid to ask all the questions you have, and follow these tips to make a well-informed decision before you sign a contract.